Stroh Farm Supply, formerly Stroh Grain Company, began serving its customers sometime around the 1920s.

 In effort to continue meeting the needs of the agricultural community, the feed mill and grain elevator continued daily operations as usual.

 Although we do not know every manager that has worked at Stroh Farm Supply, we are able to name several.
 Through the years, it has been managed by Roscoe Cogshell, Dale Noll, Devon Brubaker, Eli Helmuth, Greg Miller, Kirk Perkins, and from 1997 to current, Eric Perkins.
 Through the years, Stroh Grain Company and Stroh Farm Supply has been able to provide employment for several community members, and still does to this day.
-We are proud to be a family owned and operated business, where Eric works alongside his wife Jane, son Tanner, daughter Cara and son- in- law Jim.
+We are proud to be a family owned and operated business, where Eric works alongside his wife Jane, son Tanner, daughter-in- law Abbie, daughter Cara, son- in- law Jim and grandkids.

 In 2004 Stroh Farm Supply purchased our first high-clearance sprayer.
 This was necessary to keep up with the growing custom application demand.
-Currently, we are running 1 high-volume floater along with 2 Case Patriots.
-In 2018, we grew again, with the addition of a dry box spreader and a tender box with the technology to do variable rate application as well as site specific soil sampling.
+Currently, we are running 3 Case Patriots.
+In 2018, we expanded again, with the addition of 2 dry box spreaders and a tender box with the technology to do variable rate application as well as site specific soil sampling.

 To this day, we still operate with the same goal in mind that was stated in the 1989 article, “Offer goods and services at a price that will keep both the customer and us in business.”
 While we understand that anybody can make feed, service is our business and we must do that to the best of our ability.
 Ultimately, we strive to do our best and do it to the glory of God.
 If we do that, we know the needs of our customers will be met.
 We appreciate the support from our customers over the last 50 years and look forward to providing products and services for our agricultural community in the future.